tertu-m/sfcrand-lua/README.md

 *This function is available in both the mainline and LuaJIT versions, but behaves differently in each.
 See the source for more details.

 ## Performance
 On an M1 MacBook Air, the LuaJIT version performs faster than LuaJIT's `math.random`.
-The mainline Lua version on the same machine is slower.
+The mainline Lua version on the same machine is slower than Lua 5.4's `math.random`.